nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

    `postfix-in`, such as in `(require (postfix-in - racket/base))` to bind `#%plain-lambda-`.
-9. Finally, we give the type of the term to the right of the `⇒`, referring to variables bound in the premises.
+9. Finally, we give the type of the term to the right of the `⇒`, referring to pattern variables bound in the premises.

 #### Renaming Typed Variables